 “practices that create opportunities for learning, as quickly, frequently, cheaply, and as soon as possible.
 This includes creating learnings from accidents and failures, which are inevitable when we work within complex systems, as well as organizing and designing our systems of work so that we are constantly experimenting and learning, continually making our systems safer.”

 Chaos engineering is an example of constant experimentation and learning from real-world operations to make systems safer.
 DevOps is orientating software testing in a way that facilitates this.
 There’s something powerful there.
 Testing isn’t an activity confined to a specific team, feature, or part of an application.
 It goes wherever the deployment pipeline goes, be it infosec compliance, functional testing, or fault injection.
-It’s the test’s job to ensure that the deployment pipeline keeps moving and is regression-free — just make sure you can write the code and tests to keep up.
+It’s the test’s job to ensure that the deployment pipeline keeps moving and is regression-free.
+No matter where you are in your DevOps journey — beginner or advanced, just make sure you can write the code and tests to keep up.

 What Does DevOps Mean for Risk Management?Adopting DevOps makes the unfamiliar uneasy in two areas.
 One, they see an inherently risky choice between speed and quality and second, they are concerned that the quick iterations of DevOps may break compliance rules or introduce security vu...

 Containers can help fragment monoliths into logical, easier to use workloads.
 The AWS Summit New York was held on July 17 and Cloud Academy sponsored my trip to the event.
 As someone who covers enterprise cloud technologies and services, the recent Amazon Web Services event was an insig...